lambdaclass/beam_prometheus_exporter/README.md

 Most of the real work is done by [prometheus.erl](https://github.com/deadtrickster/prometheus.erl/).
 However we wanted something easy to add quickly to our release.
 This projects quickly exposes BEAM metrics to prometheus.

+You can use the [beam dashboards](https://github.com/deadtrickster/beam-dashboards) to graph this information in grafana.

 ## Usage

 - Add the depedency to rebar.config